-Therapy is a different kind of conversation from the normal experiences of conversation that you have with others.
-It is unique in that it provides you with an opportunity for being listened to attentively without judgement; and the slower rhythm and pace of the process allows us both to explore and reflect upon your issues.
-As we sit facing each other in a room, you can offload what is going on in your mind and put these thoughts into the space between us where we can explore and make sense of them them in greater detail.
+As we sit facing each other in a room, you can offload what is going on in your mind and put these thoughts and feelings into the space between us where we can explore and make sense of them them in greater detail.
 I will ask questions that will facilitate this.
 Through this process you begin to distance yourself from both your troubling thoughts and any issues that you're struggling with and start to see them and your life with a different perspective.

 There is no failure in wanting to have therapy and I do understand how terrifying it can feel to imagine that you may have to discuss intimate, shameful or embarrassing things.
 Also, having counselling or therapy does not mean that you have a mental illness.
 For my part I will honour you as the individual that you are and will do my best to make you feel at ease throughout the process so that we can go at your pace and you will have control over what you want to talk about and what you don't want to discuss.
-My training and range of experience enables me to help and guide you to work through your current problems.
+My training and range of experience enables me to help and guide you to work through your problems.

 As the healing work progresses people find that they begin to understand themselves better and trust themselves more which helps build-up their self-confidence.
 They also gain in self-awareness, self-compassion and acceptance.
 And as a result of this increase in general well-being their fears and anxieties subside.
 Additionally, when anxieties and fears do occur in life, which they will do as they are part of our body's normal response to a threat to our security, they can be managed more helpfully.